-Do you remember when you were little and your Mom would sing all of those great songs to you?
+Do you remember when you were young and your mother or grandmother would sing all of those great songs to you?
 Sometimes I catch myself remembering them and noticing that I haven’t done them with my own kids.
 These games are so much fun to play and we played them when we were little!
 Now it’s time to teach them to our children. 🙂

 Education benefit: gross motor skills, teamwork, interactive play, music introduction

 Put a dice or small thing (candy, penny) in one hand (do this behind your back).
 Hold your hands out in a fist (fingers down) and have your child guess which hand the item is in.

 Education benefit:: This one is great for having your child use visual cues (is one hand bigger from holding a toy?)
 It also helps them with taking turns.